 The work done by God during this age is chiefly the provision of the words for the life of man, the disclosure of the substance of the nature of man and the corrupt disposition of man, the elimination of religious conceptions, feudal thinking, outdated thinking, as well as the knowledge and culture of man.
 This must all be laid bare and cleansed away through the words of God.
 In the last days, God uses words, and not signs and wonders, to make man perfect.
 He uses His words to expose man, to judge man, to chastise man, and to make man perfect, so that in the words of God, man comes to see the wisdom and loveliness of God, and comes to understand the disposition of God, so that through the words of God, man beholds the deeds of God.

-When it comes to the word “judgment,” you will think of the words that Jehovah spoke to all the places and the words of rebuke that Jesus spoke to the Pharisees.
-For all their severity, these words are not God’s judgment of man, only words spoken by God within different environments, that is, different settings; these words are unlike the words spoken by Christ as He judges man in the last days.
-In the last days, Christ uses a variety of truths to teach man, expose the essence of man, and dissect his words and deeds.
-These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and the disposition of God, and so on.
+At the mention of the word “judgment,” you are likely to think of the words that Jehovah spoke to all the places and the words of rebuke that Jesus spoke to the Pharisees.
+For all their severity, these words were notof man; they were but words spoken by God within different environments, that is, in different contexts.
+These words are unlike the words spoken by Christ as He judges man during the last days.
+In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
+These words comprise various truths, such as man’s duty, how man should , how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
-In particular, those words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
-In undertaking His work of judgment, God does not simply make clear the nature of man with just a few words; He exposes, deals with, and prunes it over the long term.
-These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth that man does not possess at all.
-Only methods of this kind are deemed judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
+In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
+These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
+Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.

 At the time, Jesus did much work that was incomprehensible to His disciples, and said much that people did not understand.
-This is because, at the time, He did not give explanation. … Jesus did not come to perfect and gain man, but to do one stage of work: bringing forth the gospel of the kingdom of heaven and completing the work of the crucifixion—and so once Jesus was crucified, His work came to a complete end.
+This is because, at the time, He did not give explanation.
+Thus, several years after He departed, Matthew created His genealogy, and others also did much work that was of the will of man.
+Jesus did not come to perfect and gain man, but to do one stage of work: bringing forth theof the kingdom of heaven and completing the work of the crucifixion—and so once Jesus was crucified, His work came to a complete end.
 But in the current stage—the work of conquest—more words must be spoken, more work must be done, and there must be many processes.
 So too must the mysteries of the work of Jesus and Jehovah be revealed, so that all people may have understanding and clarity in their belief, for this is the work of the last days, and the last days are the end of God’s work, the time of this work’s conclusion.
 This stage of work will elucidate for you the law of Jehovah and the redemption of Jesus, and is principally so that you may understand the entire work of God’s six-thousand-year management plan, and appreciate all the significance and substance of this six-thousand-year management plan, and understand the purpose of all the work done by Jesus and the words He spoke, and even your blind credence in and adoration of the Bible.
 All this it will allow you to perceive.
 You will come to understand both the work done by Jesus, and the work of God today; you will understand and behold all of the truth, the life, and the way.
 In the stage of work done by Jesus, why did Jesus depart without concluding God’s work?
 Because the stage of Jesus’ work was not the work of conclusion.
-When He was nailed to the cross, the words that He had spoken also came to an end; after His crucifixion, His work completely finished.
+When He was nailed to the cross, His words also came to an end; after His crucifixion, His work completely finished.
 The current stage is different: Only after the words are spoken to the end and God’s entire work is concluded will His work have finished.
 During Jesus’ stage of work, there were many words that remained unsaid, or which were not fully articulated.
 Yet Jesus cared not what He did or did not say, for His ministry was not a ministry of words, and so after He was nailed to the cross He departed.
 That stage of work was chiefly for the sake of the crucifixion, and is unlike the stage today.
 This stage of work is principally for the sake of completion, of clearing up, and of bringing all work to a conclusion.
 If the words are not spoken to their very end, there will be no way of concluding this work, for in this stage of work all work is brought to an end and accomplished using words.
 At the time, Jesus did much work that was incomprehensible to man.
 He departed quietly, and today there are still many who do not understand His words, whose understanding is erroneous yet still believed by them to be correct, who do not know that they are wrong.
 In the end, this current stage will bring God’s work to a complete end, and will provide its conclusion.
 All will come to understand and know of God’s management plan.
-The conceptions within man, his intentions, his erroneous understanding, his conceptions toward the work of Jehovah and Jesus, his views about the Gentiles, and all his deviation and errors will be corrected.
+The conceptions within man, his intentions, his erroneous understanding, his conceptions toward the work of Jehovah and Jesus, his views about the Gentiles, and his other deviations and errors will be corrected.
 And man will understand all the right paths of life, and all the work done by God, and the entire truth.
 When that happens, this stage of work will come to an end.